 Prelude

 We wrote an opinion piece on how to explain the success of overparameterization with metaphors.
 We start with a commonly used one: lotteries and tickets.
-We realize that part of the community interprets this metaphor too literally, leading to wrong intuitions on the mechanisms of learning in deep neural networks.
+We realize that part of the community interprets this metaphor too literally, leading to wrong intuitions on the mechanisms of optimization in deep neural networks.

 Based on results from loss landscape theory, we propose a new mental picture: Escape Dimensions.
 In short, escape dimensions are new dimensions of loss landscapes that are added when we make our networks wider.
 These new dimensions serve as escape routes for gradient descent, to avoid getting trapped into high-loss, bad, local minima.